Charelk2/Flinkdink2/README.md

 JWT_SECRET=your-secret
 DB_PATH=./users.db
 VITE_API_BASE_URL=https://your-server.com
-UNSPLASH_ACCESS_KEY=your-access-key
-UNSPLASH_SECRET_KEY=your-secret-key
 ```
-Obtain your Unsplash credentials from the Unsplash Developer dashboard.
-Keep them private and do not commit them.
-Ensure the `/api/photos` proxy is running so images load correctly.

 Whenever you change these variables run `npx cap sync` again so Capacitor copies
 them into the platform folders.